monchopena/dnaviewer/README.md

 A quick Google Search for "Plasmid Diagram" (plasmids are a type of circular DNA molecule) will show you many different designs.

-## Notes

-###23-02-2015 Part I
+### 23-02-2015 Part I
 - First I represented JSON in a table, ordered by positions.
-So I could understand the data
+So I could understand the data.

 - For the representation of the molecule the best way is to make a circle.